sverweij/state-machine-cat/README.md

 trigger.

 Here too: you're free to use them, but you don't _have_ to.
-_smcat_ takes them into account in it's internal representation and uses them in exports to json, scxml and scjson.
+_smcat_ takes them into account in its internal representation and uses them in exports to json, scxml and scjson.